 Resurrection Creek south of Anchorage on the Kenai Peninsula

-- Follow all national forest rules such as camping limits, discharge of firearms, use of trails, etc. These regulations are found in Title 36 Code of Federal Regulations (CFR), with general prohibitions in part 261.
+- You must follow all National Forest rules, such as camping limits, discharge of firearms, and use of trails.
+You can find regulations in Title 36 Code of Federal Regulations (CFR), with general prohibitions in part 261.
 Review these regulations before you go gold panning.
-You can find copies of these regulations on the Internet and at Chugach National Forest offices in Anchorage, Girdwood, and Seward.
-Regulations may or may not be posted.
+You can find copies of these regulations on the Internet and at Chugach National Forest offices in Anchorage, Girdwood, Seward, and Moose Pass.

 - Work only the active stream channel or unvegetated gravel bars.
 Do not dig in stream banks!

-- Recreational gold panning does not allow you to build structures, cut trees or dig up archaeological historical or paleontological objects.
-Nor does it give you the right to obstruct others in their recreational pursuits.
+- You are not allowed to build structures, cut trees or dig up archaeological, historical, or paleontological objects, nor are you allowed to obstruct others in their recreational pursuits.
 If you find those objects, please report them to the Chugach National Forest.